ringcentral/ringcentral-api-docs/docs/analytics/quick-start.md

-# RingCentral Line of Business Analytics APIs Quick Start
+# RingCentral Business Analytics APIs Quick Start

 !!! hint "**Calling the RingCentral API for the first time?** We recommend you try out [getting started experience](../../getting-started/)."